-- 5 Enter bin to set transfer mode to binary. - Use put to transfer files from the computer to the Switch, for example, put firmware.bin ras transfers the firmware on your computer (firmware.bin) to the Switch and renames it to "ras".
+- 5 Enter bin to set transfer mode to binary. - 6 Use put to transfer files from the computer to the Switch, for example, put firmware.bin ras transfers the firmware on your computer (firmware.bin) to the Switch and renames it to "ras".
 Similarly, put config.cfg config1 transfers the configuration file on your computer (config.cfg) to the Switch and renames it to "config1".
-Likewise get config1 config.cfg transfers the configuration file on the Switch to your computer and renames it to "config.cfg".
-See Table 315 on page 552 for more information on filename conventions. - 7 Enter quit to exit the ftp prompt.
+Likewise get config1 config.cfg transfers the configuration file on the Switch to your computer and renames it to "config.cfg". - 7 Enter guit to exit the ftp prompt.

-78.3.4 GUI-based FTP Clients
+77.3.4 GUI-based FTP Clients